 - Begin researching graduate schools if planning on attending graduate school and take GRE, GMAT, or LSAT if needed

-- Participate in a Study Abroad trip
+- Participate in a study abroad trip

 - Begin searching for a second internship for the summer before Senior year or for Senior year on Handshake.